-The AHRC's careers and training strategy aims to develop and support researchers to be well prepared for a diverse range of careers within and outside academia.
+Our careers and training strategy aims to develop and support researchers to be well prepared for a diverse range of careers within and outside academia.

-Dr Sue Carver (AHRC) gave a presentation at this event, which also launched the ‘Connecting Epistemologies’ final report and included a presentation on ECR experiences of the Connected Communities Programme.
+Connecting Epistemologies event and report (28 October 2014) - Dr Sue Carver (AHRC) gave a presentation at this event which launched this final report.
 A summary of the day can be found on the AHRC Connected Communities Early Career Researchers project blog.